March Savings! Get from 5 to 10% off your Entire Order. *Discounts do not apply to shipping costs or outdoor furniture

 Which States Are Known for Amish Furniture?

 The states best known for Amish furniture include Pennsylvania, Indiana and Ohio.
 And while most people think of Lancaster County, Pennsylvania, or Homes County, Ohio, when they think of Amish communities, there are more than 30 other states with an Amish population.
-Pennsylvania, Indiana and Ohio may be best known for their Amish furniture, but you can also find unique and detailed furniture pieces that withstand the test of time in states like Illinois, West Virginia and Michigan.
+Pennsylvania, Indiana, and Ohio lead in Amish furniture craftsmanship, but artisans in Illinois, West Virginia, and Michigan also create unique, long-lasting pieces.

-Visit any Amish community, and you’re bound to find a store selling locally-made furniture.
+Visit any Amish community, and you’ll find stores selling locally crafted furniture.
 The furniture can vary depending on the community, with many offering primitive styles while others may provide softwoods like pine and fine-finished hardwoods.
 This depends on the particular Amish woodworker’s skills and what they think will sell best in their area.
 In recent years, Amish crafters are also lending their woodworking skills to creating modern furniture styles, so customers can find high-quality, solid wood furniture pieces that are at home with their modern decor.

-The Amish Outlet Store offers fine-finished hardwood furniture that’s built in Ohio and Indiana.
+The Amish Outlet Store crafts fine-finished hardwood furniture in Ohio and Indiana.
 The Amish furniture builders in these communities work together to allow pieces to match finishes easily across many different shops.

 Where Does Amish Furniture Come From?